Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

 $35 at Amazon

-If you want a leather case that’s morally-sourced, Ethicase’s Vegan Leather Magnetic Case is for you.
+If you want a leather case that’s morally sourced, Ethicase’s Vegan Leather Magnetic Case is for you.
 The case is covered in 100% vegan leather with no animal products used in its production whatsoever.
-It checks all the boxes you’d look for like metal buttons, MagSafe magnets, and the protection your screen and cameras need.
-What’s more, five percent of your purchase will directly benefit local animal shelters, so you can feel good about buying it.
-It’s available in Baltic Blue, Lavender, and Red.
+It checks all the boxes you’d look for like metal buttons, MagSafe magnets and the protection your screen and cameras need.
+What’s more, 5% of your purchase will directly benefit local animal shelters, so you can feel good about buying it.
+It’s available in Baltic Blue, lavender and red.